Taking Better Care of Your Skin Naturally

 For gentle and natural exfoliation, you can either buy organic products or you can make your own for a fraction of what you’d spend on chemically based products or spa treatments.
 Honey, for example, is great for your skin and helps speed up the exfoliation process.
 Yogurt exfoliates and smoothes.
 Sugar (any kind will work) when mixed with olive oil is a fantastic skin brightening exfoliant.
 Oatmeal is one of the most famous natural exfoliants you can use.

 For cleansing, you’ll want to go with oil.
-Yes, like Wellness Mama says, using oil to wash away oil seems counter intuitive.
-She goes on to explain that oil attracts oil and can be used to both get rid of oil that might be clogging your pores and rebalance your skin’s naturally occuring oils to help keep your skin clean and properly moisturized.
+Using oil to wash away oil seems counter intuitive, but since oil attracts oil, it can be used to both get rid of oil that might be clogging your pores and rebalance your skin’s naturally occuring oils to help keep your skin clean and properly moisturized.

 The third and most important part of a natural skin care routine is moisturizing.
 Skin dehydrates faster than any other part of our body because of its exposure to outside elements.
 If you do not properly moisturize your skin it will get dry and papery.
 It might even crack and scar.
 Nobody wants that!
 There are a lot of great pre-made natural moisturizers out there.
 Burt’s Bees offers a great line of them.
 Whole Foods store brand is also really great.